megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 During transaction creation we need to do next:

   * check is input box secret is present in our wallet at all
-  * is stored coins in that box is enough to pay fee
+  * check if enough coins are stored in that box to pay fee
   * calculate fee for change
   * create RegularBoxData for change for fee
   * create new CarBoxData according JSON request data